HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-youtube-main-thread-impact.png",
-  caption="YouTube impact on the main thread.", description="Bar chart showing the impact YouTube has on the main thread on mobile by blocking time, and transfer size by percentile.
-The blocking time is 0.00 seconds at the 10th and 25th percentile, 1.63 seconds at the 50th percentile, 2.51 seconds at the 75th percentile, and 4.55 seconds at the 90th percentile.
-This correlates closely with the increase in transfer size from 43 kilobytes at the 10th percentiles, 129 KiB at the 25th percentile, 703 at 50th, 800 at the 75th and 968 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=291120635&format=interactive", sheets_gid="1536436674", sql_file="third_parties_blocking_main_thread_percentiles.sql" )
+  caption="YouTube's impact on the main thread.", description="Bar chart showing the impact YouTube has on the main thread on mobile by blocking time, and transfer size by percentile.
+The blocking time is 0.0 seconds at the 10th and 25th percentile, 1,626 milliseconds at the 50th percentile, 2,512 ms at the 75th percentile, and 4,551 ms at the 90th percentile.
+This correlates somewhat with the increase in transfer size from 43 kilobytes at the 10th percentiles, 129 KiB at the 25th percentile, 703 at 50th, 800 at the 75th and 968 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=291120635&format=interactive", sheets_gid="1536436674", sql_file="third_parties_blocking_main_thread_percentiles.sql" )
 }}

-We can see a huge impact of 1.63 seconds of main-thread activity at the median (50th percentile), rising to a shocking 4.55 seconds of main-thread blocking at the 90th percentile (still meaning 10% of websites have a worse impact than even that!).
+We can see a huge impact of 1.6 seconds of main-thread activity at the median (50th percentile), rising to a shocking 4.6 seconds of main-thread blocking at the 90th percentile (still meaning 10% of websites have a worse impact than even that!).
+It should be remembered however that these are throttled, lab-simulated timings, so many real users may not be experiencing this level of impact, but it is still a lot.

 It's also apparent that the impact increases with transfer size–perhaps not surprising as there is more to process.
 And remember that our crawl does not interact with these videos, so these are either auto-playing videos, or the YouTube player itself causing all this use.

-Let's dig a little deeper into the other third party embeds on our list (note we switch to milliseconds rather than seconds on the remaining charts).
+Let's dig a little deeper into some of the other third party embeds on our list.

 ##### Google Analytics

 {{ figure_markup(
   image="third-parties-google-analytics-main-thread-impact.png",
-  caption="Google Analytics impact on the main thread.", description="Bar chart showing the impact Google Analytics has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Google Analytics' impact on the main thread.", description="Bar chart showing the impact Google Analytics has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 0 milliseconds at the 10th percentile, 62 milliseconds at the 25th percentile, 96 milliseconds at the 50th percentile, 154 milliseconds at the 75th percentile, and 250 milliseconds at the 90th percentile.
 This does not correlates with the approximately static transfer size of 17 kilobytes at the 10th percentiles, 20 KiB at the 25th percentile, 20 at 50th, 20 at the 75th and 21 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1235735976&format=interactive", sheets_gid="1536436674",